Hornets hire new radio voice

-The Charlotte Hornets have hired a new radio voice, their fourth in as many years.
+CHARLOTTE, N.C. — The Charlotte Hornets have hired a new radio voice, their fourth in just as many years.

-The team announcing Wednesday that Sam Farber will be on the mic for Hornets games this year, beginning with Saturday night's preseason opener against Toronto.
+The team announced Wednesday Sam Farber will be on the mic for Hornets games this year, beginning with Saturday night's preseason opener against the Toronto Raptors.

 He is also a Game Break Update anchor for college football games on FOX and FOX Sports 1, and does halftime and postgame shows for USC football.